a

 Been there recently?

-Officially known as Ayodhya Hills and Forest Reserved Area, this range of forested hills is popularly known as Ayodhya Hills.
+Officially known as Ayodhya Hills and Forest Reserved Area, this range of forested hills is popularly known as Ayodhya hills.
 A famous tourist destination, this beautiful area makes up the extended part of the eastern ghats, which lie to the south.
-The walk in the forest to the many waterfalls spread around the reserved forest, along with the visits to rivers and dams, will make your stay amidst nature a fulfilling experience.
+The walk in the forest to the many waterfalls spread around the reserved forest, along with the visits to rivers and the dams will make your stay amidst nature a fulfilling experience.
 The mythological importance of the mountains and the tribals living in the region add a mythical touch to the verdant location.
 Mountaineers rush to the hills to test their skills against a couple of rocky hills.
 Overall, these hills offer a complete gamut of thrilling experiences a tourist can look forward to.
-The Ayodhya Hills reserved area is approached from the village of Baghmundi, 60 kilometres from Purulia, the district headquarters.
+Ayodhya Hills reserved area is approached from the village of Baghmundi, 60 kilometres from Purulia, the district headquarters.
 Purulia is also the nearest rail station.
 Ranchi is the nearest airport, approximately 110 kilometres away.

 Nearby Places to See